pollen-robotics/poulpe_ethercat_controller/docs/installation/configure_poulpe.md

 0  0:0  OP  +  00000000:00000000
 ```

 - This means that the EEPROM is not configured.
-TTo configure it youn need to flush the binary config file to the EEPROM using the `ethercat sii_write` command.
+To configure it youn need to flush the binary config file to the EEPROM using the `ethercat sii_write` command.
     - ex. `ethercat sii_write -p0 Orbita2d.bin` (may need sudo)
         - If there is an error in the transfer try disconnecting and reconnecting the the ethernet cable.
         - **Make sure to restart the board after this (diconnect the power)**